TalkTalk broadband routers 2025: What router will I get?

 • Seven antennae – The Wi-Fi Hub has seven antennae, to provide good wifi coverage around the home

-• Stylish appearance – Featuring the same aesthetic as the Wi-Fi Hub Black, the Wi-Fi Hub is designed to be out on display.
-This is a nice touch because wifi performance is improved by positioning your router in a prominent raised position in your home.
+• Stylish appearance – The Wi-Fi Hub is designed to be out on display.
+This is a nice touch because Wi-Fi performance is improved by positioning your router in a prominent raised position in your home.
 If your router is ugly and you hide it away, this can interfere with your wifi reception

 Amazon Eero 6